anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 : A Bearer Voucher is named after the inclusion of a registrar ID wildcard.
-Because the registrar identity is not indicated, this voucher type must be treated as a secret and protected from exposure as any 'bearer' of the voucher can claim the pledge device.
-This variation is included in the above description in order to clearly how other voucher types differ.
+Because the registrar identity is not indicated, this voucher type must be treated as a secret and protected from exposure as any 'bearer' of the voucher can claim the Pledge.
+  This variation is included in the above table in order to clearly show how other voucher types differ.
   This specification does not support bearer vouchers at this time.
   There are other specifications in the industry which are equivalent though.
   Publishing a nonceless bearer voucher effectively turns the